 Are you a tea enthusiast?
 Explore Tea Leaves, which has some wonderful teapots.

-Check out the nearby Alfred Nicholson Gardens, take a gentle hike to Sherbrooke Falls or head to nearby Olinda (another really lovely town) to wander around the gorgeous Dandenong Botanic Gardens.
+Check out the nearby Alfred Nicholson Gardens, take a gentle hike to Sherbrooke Falls or head to nearby Olinda (another really lovely town) to wander around the gorgeous Dandenong Ranges Botanic Garden.
+And explore plenty of other things to do in the Dandenong Ranges.

 Healesville is a village in the Yarra Valley.